jdougan/banzhaf-byte/NOTES.md

 - XXX do easy options: headerX, mwcX, ???

-- Montecarlo not done yet
+- Montecarlo not done yet INPROGRESS
+	- WTF is Phobos doing with std.random.uniform() being @gc!?
+	-
 - csv input not done yet
 - think about other output formats, like CSV
 - Proportional mwc calc needs revision and command line switches.